Golden tips for running webinars [20+ expert comments]

 Create visually compelling content!

 Webinars work best when they rely on a combination of audio and visual elements, so make sure you have slides with compelling images.
 If you don’t have a collection of high-quality photos, feel free to use sources like Unsplash to find high-quality, royalty-free stock photos.

 The text on your slides should be readable and clear to everyone so keep the text at a minimum to give time to the viewer so he can grasp all the words on the slide (When in doubt follow Steve Jobs’s rule of no more than 40 words per presentation).

 Infographics are also a great way to get your message across because they combine visual elements, which are reinforced by text.
 You can use Canva to make your own infographics to capture the viewer’s attention.
 Infographics work well because people love facts, stats, and figures and infographics are great ways of delivering those.

 Atanas Georgiev, CTO and co-founder of Enterprise League

-The second tip is to be natural.
+The second webinar tip is to be natural.
 Talk like you would talk during a video call with coworkers.
 You don’t need to practice your radio voice or prepare super elaborate slides.
 The slides should be there to illustrate your point, but they shouldn’t be the main focus of your presentation.
 By being natural you’ll be able to get your point across without giving a sales pitch.

 Raul Galera, Partner Manager at CandyBar